pedrosilva17/bot-of-greed/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-### A note about card artworks
+## A note about card artworks
 This bot will probably be hosted on a local computer for the time being.
 Card images are not on this repository, I do not own them.
-There's a message inside the artworks folder talking about card artworks as and what you can do to easily download the images yourself.
+There's a message inside the artworks folder talking about card artworks and what you can do to easily download the images yourself.